dav/stackmob-ios-sdk/OverviewForDocs.md

 Wherever you plan to use StackMob, add `#import "StackMob.h"` to the header file.

-Create a variable of class `SMClient`, most likely in your AppDelegate file where you initialize other application wide variables, and initalize it like this:
+Create a variable of class `SMClient`, most likely in your AppDelegate file where you initialize other application wide variables, and initialize it like this:

-	// Assuming your variable is decalred SMClient *client;
+	// Assuming your variable is declared SMClient *client;
 	client = [[SMClient alloc] initWithAPIVersion:<api_version> publicKey:<public_key>];

 If you haven't found your public key yet, check out **Manage App Info** under the **App Settings** sidebar on the [Platform page](https://stackmob.com/platform).